TRI and RSEI for Communities

 Additional information can provide more context for releases reported to TRI, as shown in the graphic below.
-The TRI Program uses RSEI to provide information environmental fate, exposure and toxicity information.
-RSEI adds important information about relative potential for risk, but it cannot determine individual exposure or actual risk.
+The TRI Program uses RSEI to provide information regarding environmental fate, exposure, and toxicity information.
+RSEI adds important information and context about health impacts and relative potential for risk, but it cannot determine individual exposure or actual risk.

 Getting started with RSEI

 You can look at RSEI Scores by state, county and facility on the RSEI results map.

 You can also get RSEI information on the facilities in your community by using the search tool at the bottom of this page.
 Type in your ZIP code or city and state and click the magnifying glass to bring up the Envirofacts TRI viewer for your community.
 The extent of the map can be adjusted.
 If you click the “List and Map Facilities Reporting in this View,” a list of facilities will appear.
 Facilities with RSEI results will show “Report” in the Risk Screening column.
 Click on “Report” to see the RSEI results for that facility.

 Enter a place name or ZIP code in the box below to bring up a map of facilities in a separate window.